DSCI-310-2023/dsci-310-group-10-GCC/README.md

 1. Ensure that you have the [latest version of docker](https://docs.docker.com/get-docker/) installed.
 2. Clone the project into your local environment using `git clone https://github.com/miniatureseal/dsci-310-group-10-GCC.git` in Terminal.
-3. Download the latest docker image of the project using  `docker pull miniatureseal/dsci-310-group-10-gcc:latest` in Termianl.
+3. Download the latest docker image of the project using  `docker pull miniatureseal/dsci-310-group-10-gcc:latest` in Terminal.
 4. Navigate to the root directory of the project using  `cd dsci-310-group-10-GCC` in Terminal.
 5. To run the container for this project, in Terminal, run
     - `make run`
     or if you use Windows and have issues running the command above try
     - `make run_windows`.
 Ensure that you run the command on Windows from git bash.
 6. Open up the URL `localhost:8787` in your browser and enter `rstudio` in the user field and `asdf` in the password field.
-7. Now, in the RStudio web application, use the bottom righ panel and navigate into the folder `dsci_project`.
+7. Now, in the RStudio web application, use the bottom right panel and navigate into the folder `dsci_project`.
 8. Open up the terminal in the bottom left panel and run `make all`.
 This runs the analysis and generates two output files in the folder `results/`, one is an `.html` file and the other one a `.pdf` file.
 9. Open the preferred file and read the report.